radiantlogic-v8/documentation-new/documentation/connector-properties-guide/kafka-connector.md

 ## Configuring the Schema

-Based on the JSON messages you expect to process with your Kafka connector, you need to define appropriate schema.
+Based on the JSON messages you expect to process with your Kafka connector, a schema must be defined.

 1. In the Main Control Panel, navigate to the Context Builder tab.